tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Notes:

-- Both NKU messages are sent under old keys.
-The old-key NKU must be received before accepting traffic under new keys.
+- NKU message is sent under old keys.
 - If a classic KeyUpdate arrives (EKU negotiated), ABORT "unexpected_message".
 - Crossed-requests: ignore the request with LOWER lexicographic key_exchange; if equal, abort.